anaskhan496/CPSC8810-Motion-Planning/3-Astar-Dijkstra/README.md

 Code submitted by Mohammad Anas Imam Khan (C17566828) and Ashit Mohanty (C13582787)

-1. astar.py:Code for A* Algorithm.
+## 1. astar.py: Code for A* Algorithm.
 RESULTS:

-cost = [1,1,1],
-Giving equal weightage to right, front and left actions respectively.
+cost = [1,1,1], Giving equal weightage to right, front and left actions respectively.

 ['-', '-', '-', '-', '-', '-']